aerospike-community/aerospike-time-series-client/README.md

 We can see that we have had sample points generated over a ten second period, with the series given a random name.

 The benchmarker can be run at greater scale using the -c (time series count) flag.
-You may also wish to make use of -z (multi-thread) flag in order to acheive the required throughput.
+You may also wish to make use of -z (multi-thread) flag in order to achieve the required throughput.
 The benchmarker will warn you if the required throughput is not being achieved.

 Another real time option is acceleration via the -a flag.
 This runs the simulation at an accelerated rate.
 So for instance if you wished to insert points every 30 seconds over a 1 hour period (120 points), you could shorten the time of the run by running using '-a 30'.
 This will 'speed up' the simulation by a factor of 30, so it will only take 120s.
 A higher number would also be possible.
 The benchmarker will indicate the actual update rates.
 For example